noodlewerk/NWLogging/README.md

 ---
 #### Why does my log message not appear in the output?

-Assuming your console is properly set up and *does show stderr* output, there are several reasons a line is not displayed:
+First make sure your console *does show stderr* output, for example by printing some text with `NSLog(@"some text")`.
+Now assuming your console is properly set up, there are several reasons a line is not displayed:

 1. You're logging on a tag that is not active.
 For example, to log on the 'info' tag, you need to activate it first: